walkersw/VTKwrite/README.md

 If you need to make a "local" install (because you are not an administrator), then the install command will look like:

 ```
-python3 setup.py install --prefix ~/.local
+python setup.py install --prefix ~/.local
 ```

 where you need to modify the ```~/.local``` text to reflect your system setup.

-Note: the command above will install it to this directory: ```~/.local/lib/python3.8/site-packages```
+Note: the command above will install it to this directory: ```~/.local/lib/python3.x/site-packages```

 ## Usage